CyberSecuriTim/azure-SOC-honeynet/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I build and deploy a mini honeynet in Azure and ingest the generated logs from the various cloud compute resources into a Log Analytics workspace.
+This is then used by the cloud native SIEM Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measured metrics for another 24 hours, then showed the results below.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)